Pine Mountain Settlement School

 Next to Christmas, May Day was one of the most festive events in the early years of Pine Mountain Settlement School.
 The special celebration of the first day of May was observed at the School from about 1915 until the end of the boarding school years, 1949.

-The day was particularly important in carrying forward the English Country Dance traditions that Pine Mountain adopted as part of its cultural heritage.
-That cultural heritage has been deeply criticized by some scholars and writers, but it was, nonetheless, a fundamental force in shaping the School in its early years and was consistent in the vision of the founders, including William Creech who found many ways to “reach across the seas” for educational opportunities.
-Any instructional points of departure for teachers and students.
+May Day was particularly important in carrying forward the English Country Dance traditions that Pine Mountain adopted as part of its cultural heritage.
+The cultural heritage has been deeply criticized by some scholars and writers, but it was, nonetheless, a fundamental force in shaping the School in its early years.
+Further, it was consistent in the vision of the founders, including William Creech who found many ways to “reach across the seas” for educational opportunities and to connect with his and other Community members’ ancestors.May Day was also a time to bring ancestral and instructional points of departure for teachers, students, and families.

-Typically, May Day is associated with the early pagan and largely Celtic rituals that ushered in Spring.
+Typically, May Day is associated with the early pagan and largely Celtic rituals that ushered in Spring in Celtic lands.
 The origin of the early rituals was associated with celebrations of Flora or Floralia (the festival) of the Roman goddess of flowers.
 The early Celtic May Day was celebrated on April 27, and the Gaelic (Irish) celebration of Beltane (Beltaine), was celebrated on April 30.

 EVENTS May Day: HISTORY OF MAY DAY

 While neither the Roman, nor the English, nor the Irish, nor other Northern European country celebrations follow the earliest pagan calendar or rituals, the celebration of May Day has persisted in secular culture as a time to dance, to circle a maypole and to usually crown a Queen of the May and, most importantly, to gather community together.
-The so-called, “Seed Time on the Cumberland,” a well-known Appalachian community celebration sponsored by Appalshop in Whitesburg, Kentucky, is a May Day hold-over, but is held during June and celebrates Appalachian music.
-The event takes its name from Harriet Simpson Arnow’s book of the same name and is largely removed from the similar Celtic origins.
+The so-called, “Seed Time on the Cumberland,” a well-known Appalachian community celebration sponsored by Appalshop formerly in Whitesburg, Kentucky, is a May Day hold-over, but is held during June and celebrates Appalachian music more than dance.
+The event takes its name from Harriet Simpson Arnow’s book of the same name and is largely removed from the Celtic origins and dance seen in the early years at Pine Mountain Settlement School and other settlement institutions in the area..

 The Northern European celebration has no relationship to the later adoption of May Day as celebrated by the Industrial Workers of the World, which was a celebration that appeared in the nineteenth century and was organized by Communist workers to call attention to their labor and worker’s movement, the International Workers of the World or Labour Day, as it is sometimes known.